debjohnson33/knitting-cli-app/README.md

 ## Usage

-Type knitting-cli at the prompt (as below) and follow the directions on the screen.
+Type ./bin/knitting-cli at the prompt (as below) and follow the directions on the screen.

-	$ knitting-cli
+	$ ./bin/knitting-cli

 ## Development